FareHarbor/fareharbor-docs/external-api/checkin.md

 {
   "qr_code": string  // required
-  "is_whole_booking": bool,  // defaults to false if not provided "status": string|number|null  // defaults to "auto" if not provided; null clears checkin status.
+  "is_whole_booking": bool,  // defaults to false if not provided "checkin_status": string|number|null  // defaults to "auto" if not provided; null clears checkin status.
 }
 ```